concretecms/nightcap/README.md

 concrete5 Nightcap is **not**:

 1. A REST Library – Nightcap uses [Guzzle 6 for that](http://docs.guzzlephp.org/en/stable/)
-2. A REST Web Services library – Nightcap uses [Guzzle Services for that](https://github.com/guzzle/guzzle-services).
+3. A REST Web Services library – Nightcap uses [Guzzle Services for that](https://github.com/guzzle/guzzle-services).
-3. An OAuth2 Provider – Nightcap uses the [League OAuth2 Client for that](https://github.com/thephpleague/oauth2-client).
+4. An OAuth2 Provider – Nightcap uses the [League OAuth2 Client for that](https://github.com/thephpleague/oauth2-client).

 Instead, Nightcap is a way to glue all these different things together, providing a nice object-oriented layer around various OAuth2 grant types and authorization.
+It uses the very handy [Guzzle OAuth2 Subscriber](https://github.com/kamermans/guzzle-oauth2-subscriber) library to handle refresh tokens and access token persistence transparently, without any configuration.
 Additionally, Nightcap gives you a way to define your web services easily, and offer extension as well.

 ## Library Example